enfogroup/aws-cdk-compliance/README.md

 * Queue, compliant SQS Queue Construct.
 Will throw if non-compliant properties are passed
 * defaultQueueProps, the QueueProps used to make the queue compliant

+The following Security Hub findings are managed by the Queue Construct.

+* [[SQS.1] Amazon SQS queues should be encrypted at rest](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-sqs-1)

 Queue creation example.